vigneshwaranr/blog_posts/2018_08_13_My_trip_to_halong_bay.md

 After checking in the hotel, the receptionist helped me rent an auto-gear bike for 150k VND with petrol for 50k VND and I started riding struggling to get used to right hand side driving.

-They didn't hold my passport like they used to in Thailand and didn't even ask if I have a license. :D
+They didn't hold my passport like they used to in Thailand and didn't even ask if I had a license. :D

 This was my bike..
 Not bad.